Cumulocity-IoT/cumulocity-examples/mqtt-service/README.md

 # Cumulocity MQTT Service examples

-This folder contains example microservices and standalone clients for for Cumulocity MQTT Service.
+This folder contains example microservices and standalone clients for the Cumulocity MQTT Service.
 See the [user guide](https://cumulocity.com/docs/device-integration/mqtt-service/) for more information on this component of the Cumulocity platform.

 Each example is in its own subfolder with a separate README file explaining how to build and run the example: